hjbolus/Mathematical-Logic-Through-Python/Personal logic projects/Aristotelian logic/README.md

 "reduced" to another, and claims that this is the central desired property of a proof theory.
 Here I implement his descriptions of obversion, conversion, and contraposition to check that all valid syllogisms eventually reduce to one of four chosen as end points, and that no invalid syllogisms do.
-Interestingly, Calemes (AEE-4) does not, but this is only because of early termination.
+Interestingly, Calemes (AEE-4) does not, but this is because of early termination.